ScienceLiveHub/zotero-nanopub-plugin/docs/getting-started/quick-start.md

 **Try a different template:**

 - Create another nanopub
-- Choose **"📚 Citation"** template
+- Choose **"📚 Comment on paper"** template
-- Use CiTO (Citation Typing Ontology) to describe paper relationships
+- Use CiTO (Citation Typing Ontology) to comment on a paper.

 **Import a nanopub:**

-- Find an interesting nanopub URI (search on Nanodash)
+- Find an interesting nanopub URI (search on the Science Live Platform or directly on Nanodash)
 - **File → Import Nanopublication as New Item**
 - It's added to your library

+!!! note
+    If you want to add a nanopublication as a note under an item, please select **File → Import Nanopublication (Attach to Item)" or right click on a given item and select "Attach Nanopublication".

 ### Learn More